shubhamkarande13/xylophone-flutter/README.md

 # Xylophone 🎹

-This project is a part of Angela Yu's Flutter course on Udemy.

-## What you will create
+>This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

-We’re going to make a music app that plays Xylophone sounds.
-For every Beethoven out there, this will let you unleash your musical talent where ever you are.
+I have made a music app that plays Xylophone sounds.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/xylophone-flutter.png)